dekoza/mtgpl/docs/_sources/AER.rst.txt

 :mtgtip:`Implement of Ferocity<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/c/bcdee084-0d1a-486a-8361-680d394a5e23.jpg?1576382289|https://scryfall.com/card/aer/157/implement-of-ferocity?utm_source=api>`
    |mana_g|, Sacrifice Implement of Ferocity: Put a +1/+1 counter on target creature.
-Activate this ability only any time you could cast a sorcery.
+Activate only as a sorcery.

    When Implement of Ferocity is put into a graveyard from the battlefield, draw a card.